alexavr/TurbStat_lib/README.md

 # Real data case
 Dealing with the real data is almost the same.
-The script below reads the NetCDF of raw data (`ats.reader.netcdf`), the `ats.data.clean` is necessary to drop duplicates and set time in acceding order (in case glitches at the data-collector site).
-Use in every time you read the raw (L0) data.
+The script below reads the NetCDF of raw data (`ats.reader.netcdf`), the `ats.data.clean` is necessary to drop duplicates and set time in acceding order (in case glitches at the data-collector site) -- use it every time you read the raw (L0) data!
 The `ats.math.primes` computes fluctuations where `window` in the average window in time steps (here window=20 mins).
 Data could be detrended *but now only using average value - WE NEED TO IMPROVE THAT INTO REGRESSION!*.
 Finally the `ats.math.tke` computes the TKE (the `data_primes` array has to have u, v and w as primes).

 ```python